Monty Hall: Death

 Hall died from heart failure on September 30, 2017, at his home in Beverly Hills a little over a month after his 96th birthday.
 He was interred at Hillside Memorial Park Cemetery on October 3.

-On October 6, 2017, an episode of the current Let's Make a Dealon CBS hosted by Wayne Brady paid tribute to Hall with this opening said by Brady.
+The October 6, 2017, episode of the current Let's Make a Deal on CBS hosted by Wayne Brady paid tribute to Hall with this opening:

-"Last week, we lost the creator and the original host of Let's Make a Deal, Mr. Monty Hall.
+Last week, we lost the creator and the original host of Let's Make a Deal, Mr. Monty Hall.
 Now, we all know that Monty was a great host, but he was a great man as well, in every single sense of the word.
 He was a philanthropist who raised hundreds of millions of dollars for charities and, even more important than his charitable work, he was a family man.
 He loved his family.
 Monty made everyone feel special.
 He was an inspiration to people that he'd meet on the street.
 He was an inspiration to myself and everyone here on the set of Let's Make a Deal.
 He would come by, he'd visit us, we'd laugh and it was absolute magic.
 He absolutely loved the show, this show, which he created 54 years ago.
 So today, we're celebrating his memory with this episode and we're gonna do what we know that Monty would want us to do: we're gonna have fun, we're gonna make deals, and we're gonna change lives.
 Monty, we're gonna celebrate your legacy and this show is for you.
-Thank You!"
+Thank you!